lukePeavey/quotable/README.md

 }
 ```

-### Search Quotes (beta)
+### List Quotes

-Get quotes from the database using various filter and sorting options.
-All parameters are optional.
+Get a paginated list of all quotations in the database.
+This method supports several filter and sorting options.

 #### Query parameters